Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

     - Workflow automation for regulatory compliance changes

-- Deploy Microsoft Sentinel.
-When deploying Microsoft Sentinel, use the Log Analytics workspace that collects logs from Azure VMware Solution SDDC guest VMs.
+- Deploy Microsoft Sentinel and set the destination to a Log Analytics workspace to collect logs from Azure VMware Solution SDDC guest VMs.

 - Connect Microsoft Sentinel and Microsoft Defender for Cloud using a data connector.